everlytic/push-notifications-documentation/push/xamarin/readme.md

         MainPage = new MainPage();

-        // Initialize the Everlytic with a configuration string Everlytic.Instance
+        // Initialize with a configuration string
+        Everlytic.Instance
             //.SetTestMode(true) // optional.
 Default is false
             .Initialize("<your configuration string>");